-Higher education sector is one of the regulated sectors with both state and central governments regulating the industry directly and/or indirectly through various bodies including UGC (University Grants Commission), MCI (Medical Council of India) and AICTE (All India Council for Technical Education).
+(MCI) and All India Council for Technical Education (AICTE).
 The scope of government regulations is wide, starting from establishment of course/institute, seat sharing, fee fixation and periodical review of the standards followed by the institute.
 These factors have significant impact on the revenues and profitability of the institutions.
 Also, risk related to non-renewal of courses along with any adverse changes in regulatory guideline persists as the university needs to follow the same from time to time.

-On-going PIL in Gujarat High Court for operating the hospital
+On-going PIL in Honourable Gujarat High Court for operating the hospital

-The Honourable Gujarat High Court has asked CHL not to charge any fees from patients who come to its hospital (erstwhile Dahod General Civil hospital) for treatment.
+The Honourable Gujarat High Court has directed CHL not to charge any fees from patients who come to its hospital (erstwhile Dahod General Civil hospital) for treatment.
 The decision came after a PIL was filed by four residents of Dahod stating that the hospital management had started charging the poor patients for medical services which were given free till 2017 and urged the court to put a break on the practice.
 Presently, ZF is not charging any fees for medical treatment in its existing hospital.
 The matter is sub-judice and its outcome and impact on ZF will be closely monitored by CARE.